gl-cli/glab/docs/source/alias/set.md

 Declare a word as a command alias that will expand to the specified command(s).

-The expansion may specify additional arguments and flags.
+The expansion might specify additional arguments and flags.
 If the expansion includes positional placeholders such as '$1', '$2', etc., any extra arguments that follow the invocation of an alias will be inserted appropriately.